w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 ## Notifications {: #Notifications}

 When playing the bot, you can receive DM notifications from the bot with updates on important events.
-These can include things like your pets bringing you an item or losing a level, a friend sharing something with you, a market ad being accepted, you level up, etc. Usually, anytime you receive something that you didn't run the command yourself to get, you can get a DM notification about it.
+These can include things like your pets bringing you an item or losing a level, a friend sharing something with you, a market ad being accepted, you leveled up, etc. Usually, anytime you receive something that you didn't run the command yourself to get, you can get a DM notification about it.

 Most Dank Memer notifications are usually enabled by default, but you have to have at least one Discord server where you also allow people to DM you to receive them.
 Many users create a private server with Dank Memer to do this if they don't want to enable messaging in a public one.

 You can customize which notifications you receive or disable them completely in <a href="/Bot-features/Utility-and-Config-Commands/Config-Commands#Settings" target="_blank">/settings</a>.
 You can also use `/notifications list` to check your 200 most recent notifications or `/notifications search` to search for something specific.
 For example, in the image below, the query is "coins".

 <br>
 <center>